Pashupati Group leads the charge in renewable energy and sustainability initiatives - www.lokmattimes.com

 Pashupati Group leads the charge in renewable energy and sustainability initiatives

-Ahmedabad (Gujarat) [India], June 29: In an era marked by significant environmental challenges, Ahmedabad based Pashupati Group has positioned ...
+PNN Ahmedabad (Gujarat) [India], June 29: In an era marked by significant environmental challenges, Ahmedabad based Pashupati Group ...

 Acknowledging the urgent need to address global environmental issues, Pashupati Group has invested significantly in renewable energy, installing 2.7 MW of rooftop solar panels and a 9.5 MW ground-mounted solar project, generating 19 million units of green energy annually.
 Additionally, the group has established a 2.7 MW Hybrid Wind and Solar project and a standalone 2.7 MW windmill, producing 17 million units of green energy each year.
 These initiatives significantly reduce reliance on non-renewable energy sources and set a standard for corporate environmental responsibility.